verbb/formie/docs/integrations/email-marketing.md

 1. In the left-hand sidebar, select the name you gave the integration.
 1. Enable the integration and fill out all required fields.
 1. Click **Save** to save the form.

+## Campaign Plugin
+The [Campaign Plugin](https://plugins.craftcms.com/campaign) requires no setup or settings, other than having the plugin installed and active.

 ## Constant Contact